 Jim was talking about Unitone HiFi – his successful collaboration with Joost Langeveld.
 Unitone had just pulled off the then seemingly impossible – they had released three albums on a hot European indie label and, to add another layer to the feat, they were records created by pre-internet era transglobal collaboration between the two members.
 In other words, by mail, phone and fax machine.

 The band then toured these records throughout Europe, headlining and pulling substantial crowds in places where no New Zealand bands had ever been.
 In 1996, New Zealand electronic acts just didn’t do these things.

 In the second decade of the 21st Century, Stinky Jim, or Jim Pinckney (the name on his passport), is no less of an enigma – albeit arguably New Zealand’s highest profile and musically influential enigma.
-His voice, words and music can be found on Auckland’s 95bFM (where they have been for over two decades) and in the NZ Listener (where he is a regular music columnist).
+His voice, words and music can be found on Auckland’s 95bFM (where they have been for over two decades) and, until 2015, in the NZ Listener (where he was a regular music columnist).
 He is the owner of the small but hugely important record label Round Trip Mars and proffers up a steady and regular stream of anticipated mixtapes via his blog.
 He also DJs regularly in his spare time, and is known for his brutal – often refreshingly so – honesty, shared seemingly without regard for established protocol or correctness.